isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 When spraying, wrong tip angle orientation leads to overspray the paint misses the target surface and stains unwanted sections.
 Normally, you ought to aim the sprayers tip at a right angle to the surface or slightly tilted the atomized paint particles hit the target perpendicularly thus limiting side spray.

-Spraying a surface below 60 degrees to the surface cause overspray to the adjacent area the paint particles hit the surface at off
-- angle and stain unwanted area.
+Spraying a surface below 60 degrees to the surface cause overspray to the adjacent area the paint particles hit the surface at off-angle and stain unwanted area.

 Remember, the paint application angle should be within the acceptable painting distance from the surface as per the sprayers specification. > See Also: > Airless Paint Sprayer for Cabinets